codeblooded/codeblooded/README.md

 [LinkedIn](https://linkedin.com/in/codeblooded) | [Discord](https://discord.com/users/benvreed) | [Hacker News](https://news.ycombinator.com/user?id=codeblooded)

 I’m Ben, a Software Engineer & Computer Scientist.
-I live in the San Francisco Bay Area with my wife & dogs, and I currently work as a Software Engineer on Google Search.
+I live in the San Francisco Bay Area with my wife & dogs.
+I currently work as a Software Engineer on Google Search.

 <!--
 **codeblooded/codeblooded** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.